jammees/Rethink-Engine/docs/documentation/scene.md

 the execution will be delayed until [LoadFinished](#events) has been fired else, when [ObjectAdded](#events) fires.

-Accepts a tuple of strings or a string as a parameter.
-If the given link name has more than one object tied to it, it will return a tuple of the objects in the `Callback` function.
+Accepts an array of strings or a string as a parameter.
+If the given link name has more than one object tied to it, will return an array of the objects in the `Callback` function.
 Otherwise, the object itself will get returned.

 ??? example